 In April 2015 the Council formed a company, Breckland Bridge Limited, with a private sector partner, Land Group LLP.
 The vision of the Company is to "use Breckland Council's property and land assets to make a positive contribution to the regeneration and economic development of the Breckland District".
-The authority has a 90% shareholding in this company, but control is shared on a 50/50 basis.
-The initial business plan period of 4 years is coming to an end and Full Council has approved the move to a 50/50 shareholding and control from April 2020.
+The authority has a 50% shareholding in this company and control is shared on a 50/50 basis (previously Breckland's shareholding was 90% with 50/50 control and the planned change after the initial 5 years business plan to 50% shareholding took effect from 12 August 2020).